What's Slow Ways?

 The main organising and delivery team is spread across Great Britain.

-Dan Raven-Ellison (founder), Darren Moore (web developer), Rob Bushby (Scotland lead), Sarah Taigel (Geographic Information Systems), Jane Taylor (network making coordination), Andrew Mackay (network making coordination), Cristie Moore (responding to enquiries), Charlie Peel at Urban Good (design) and Jack Sheppard at Made by Sheppard (web design).
+Dan Raven-Ellison (founder), Darren Moore (web developer), Julian Lipton (chief operating officer), Saira Niazi (community stories), Hannah Engelkamp (culture and imagination), Lara Kramer (partnerships), Joao Soares (software engineer), Jane Taylor (network-making coordination), Andrew Mackay (network-making coordination), Cristie Moore (responding to enquiries), Charlie Peel at Urban Good (beautiful maps), and Toney Calvert at Colourform (design).

 Slow Ways has had additional Geographical Information Systems support from volunteers at Costain, including Sophie Stouki, Georgia Roberts, James Cunningham and Monika Swiderska.